markgould/docs.particular.net/transports/azure-service-bus-netstandard/compatibility.md

 ---
 title: Backwards Compatibility
-summary: Describes the requirements for backward compatibility with ASB transport
+summary: Describes the requirements for backward compatibility with Legacy Azure Service Bus
 component: ASBS
 tags:
  - Azure
 reviewed: 2018-06-21
 ---

-The Azure Service Bus .NET Standard transport is backward compatible with the Azure Service Bus transport under certain conditions.
+The Azure Service Bus transport is backward compatible with the Legacy Azure Service Bus transport under certain conditions.

 ## Conditions

 ### Forwarding topology

-The Azure Service Bus .NET Standard transport only supports the [forwarding topology](/transports/azure-service-bus/topologies/#versions-7-and-above-forwarding-topology), an entity layout where a topic is used for publishing between the endpoints.
+The Azure Service Bus transport only supports the [forwarding topology](/transports/azure-service-bus/topologies/#versions-7-and-above-forwarding-topology), an entity layout where a topic is used for publishing between the endpoints.

 ### Single namespace

-The Azure Service Bus .NET Standard transport only supports a single namespace.
+The Azure Service Bus transport only supports a single namespace.

 ### Topic path must match